ameares/toroid-universe/README.md

 python toroid-universe.py
 ```

-Generate visualizations for all combinations:
+Generate visualizations for all combinations !WARNING!
+There are >8000 combinations currently:
 ```bash
 python toroid-universe.py --generate-plots
 ```